top of page

 and why They are Wrong.

-If you have ever tried to raise the issue of ethics in respect of photographers' behaviour you will almost certainly have come across one or more of the responses below, either directly or indirectly.
+If you have ever tried to raise the issue of ethics in respect of photographers' behaviour, you will almost certainly have come across one or more of the responses below, either directly or indirectly.
 I, personally, have come across all of them over the course of my photographic career.
-Sometimes, people do things because they are genuinely unaware that it could have an impact and that is understandable.
-We all do things when we first start often because we are just so excited about this new world of birds we've 'discovered'.
+Sometimes, people do things because they are genuinely unaware that it could have an impact, and that is understandable.
+We all do things when we first start, often because we are just so excited about this new world of birds we've 'discovered'.

-It is worth bearing in mind that reputation is everything.
+It's worth bearing in mind that reputation is everything.

 “One of the things I tell young photographers at the end of the day is, never forget that your reputation is everything.
 If you want to take shortcuts, if you’re exposed, you will set everything back decades,” [Brian] Skerry [long time National Geographic photographer] says.
 “You have to be above reproach.
 You have to do it right”: How to photograph wildlife ethically, by Melissa Groo.